-Using the drop down menu located at the right side of the Academic Support Tab, you can navigate to the four pages of videos contained in this guide.
+Using the drop down menu located at the right side of the Academic Support Tab, you can navigate to the five pages of videos contained in this guide.

 The Preparing for Class tab provides videos and information on briefing cases, note taking, and preparing for classes.
 By using the tips provided, you will be able to get the most out of each class that you attend.

 There are three sections to this LibGuide to help students prepare for exams:

 Studying for Exams provides links to blogs, podcasts, videos, and titles that give advice as to how to prepare for law school exams.

 Writing Exams has information on what to do, what not to do, and lists of CALI lessons that you can use to write for law school essay questions.

 Issue Spotting looks at the art of spotting legal issues in a fact pattern.
 It provides examples and videos that break down the issue spotting process, which is pivotal to succeeding on law school exams.